Ruitulyu/KAS-Analyzer/README.md

 # KAS-pipe2
-## A user-friendly toolkit for exploring (sp)KAS-seq data ###
+## A user-friendly toolkit for exploring (sp)KAS-seq data ##

 ----------------------------------------
-KAS-pipe2 is a collection of command line tools specifically developped for exploring KAS-seq or strand-specific (sp)KAS-seq data, including the basic tools for quality control, raw reads mapping, and heatmaps and summary plots.
-KAS-pipe2 also includes some novel features and completely new frame design compared to KAS-pipe. e.g. time-courese(TC) KAS-seq differential analysis, R-loop identification (only for spKAS-seq), ss-enhancer, index calculation, termination index and so on.
+KAS-pipe2 is a collection of command line tools specifically developped for exploring KAS-seq or strand-specific (sp)KAS-seq data, including the basic tools for quality control, reference genome index, raw reads mapping, and heatmaps and summary plots.
+KAS-pipe2 also includes many novel features and completely new frame design compared to KAS-pipe. e.g. time-courese(TC) KAS-seq differential analysis, R-loop identification (only for spKAS-seq), ss-enhancers, motif,  index calculation, termination length and so on.

 KAS-seq is a kethoxal-assisted single-stranded DNA sequencing (KAS-seq) approach, based on the fast and specific reaction between N3-kethoxal and guanines in ssDNA.
 KAS-seq allows rapid (within 5 min), sensitive and genome-wide capture and mapping of ssDNA produced by transcriptionally active RNA polymerases or other processes in situ using as few as 1,000 cells.
 KAS-seq can also enable definition of a group of enhancers that are single-stranded.
-Overall, KAS-seq facilitates fast and accurate analysis of transcription dynamics and enhancer activities in both low-input and high-throughput manners.
-Strand-specific KAS-seq (spKAS-seq) was further developped to identify R-loops with strand specificity using as few as 50,000 cells by mapping the exposed single-stranded DNA (ssDNA) caused by RNA-DNA duplex R-loop formation.
+Overall, KAS-seq facilitates fast and accurate analysis of transcription dynamics and enhancer activities in both low-input and high-throughput manner.
+Strand-specific KAS-seq (spKAS-seq) was further developped to identify in vivo genome-wide R-loops with strand specificity using as few as 50,000 cells by mapping the exposed single-stranded DNA (ssDNA) caused by RNA-DNA duplex R-loop formation.

 ### KAS-seq:
 <img src="https://github.com/Ruitulyu/KAS-pipe2/blob/main/image/regular_KAS-seq_procedure.png">